Thomas-RB200/studio/README.md

 npm run dev
 ```

 This will start a local server, usually at `http://localhost:3000`.
-This URL is only accessible on your computer.
+This URL is only accessible on your computer and is not a public link.